 Best options for flower delivery in NYC

-Founded back in August 2011, this flower delivery service crowdsources its catalogue of arrangements from local florists, so you can select from the freshest, seasonally appropriate blooms in your area.
+Founded back in August 2011, this flower delivery service crowdsources its catalogue of arrangements from florists in the local area, so you can select from the freshest, seasonally appropriate blooms in your area.
 You’ll find everything from elaborate arrangements of white lilies to hand-tied bouquets, like the one pictured from The Avenue J Florist.
-Better still, BloomNation works with florists across all five boroughs, Long Island and other nearby communities to offer same-day hand-delivery anywhere you need it.
+And better still, BloomNation works with florists across all five boroughs, Long Island and other nearby communities to offer same-day hand-delivery anywhere you need it.
 It may be a community marketplace, but it smells a lot sweeter than eBay.

 Photograph: Courtesy The Avenue J Florist/BloomNation

-There’s an app for everything, including flower delivery.
+Nowadays, there’s an app for everything, including flower delivery.
 BloomThat offers just a few bouquets and bunches of flowers through their easy-to-use app to streamline the process, but make no mistake: everything is artisanal and carefully designed.
 Add a vase, mug or treat to upgrade your bouquet, or opt for one of the gift baskets or succulents that BloomThat offers.
 A handy label under each arrangement tells you the soonest it could be delivered—sometimes as soon as a few hours.
 All you have to do is place your order and wait for your burlap-wrapped posies to arrive.
+Horticultural heaven.

 This eco-friendly company sources its flowers direct from farms to eliminate the middleman and guarantee your blooms start out fresher and last longer.
-You can also opt for an arrangement custom-designed and hand-delivered by a local florist in your area, if you’d like something with a bit more pizazz.
+You can also opt for an arrangement custom-designed and hand-delivered by a local florist in your area - if you’d like something with a bit more pizazz.
 Plus, you can subscribe to receive responsibly sourced blooms year round or buy a subscription for your flower-loving friends to enjoy.
 Sweet.

 Working with a tight budget and time frame?
 From You Flowers offers inexpensive options that can be delivered the same day, in some cases.
-Seriously—We’re talking under $30 for some arrangements.
+Seriously: We’re talking under $30 for some arrangements.
 Though the designs can be a bit run-of-the-mill, the convenience factor certainly makes up for it.
 Besides, who doesn't love a classic bouquet?

 Looking for a truly original arrangement?
 Stems Brooklyn will create a bespoke garden bouquet just for you.
 Their style tends toward rustic, unconventional designs, but you can request any feeling you want—romantic, elegant, classic, sweet.
 They’ll also deliver a custom flower crown that’s perfect for birthday parties, weddings and other special occasions.

-The grandaddy of all online florists, Teleflora has had the corner on flower delivery for 81 years and counting.
+The ol' grandaddy of all online florists, Teleflora has had the corner on flower delivery for 81 years and counting.
 After you place an order online, the company sends it to a local florist to arrange and deliver by hand.
-It’s also perfect for procrastinators: As long as you place your order by 3pm, you can still get same-day delivery.
+It’s also perfect for procrastinators: that's right, as long as you place your order by 3pm, you can still get same-day delivery.

 The curated selection of blooms at UrbanStems changes each month, depending on what they’re able to source from farms.
 Once you choose a whimsically named bouquet (the spring collection includes an arrangement honoring royal bride-to-be Meghan Markle), their in-house flower pros will cut the posies and send it out for same-day delivery.
 Plus, there’s no added delivery fee.